JetBrains/kotlin-web-site/docs/topics/keyword-reference.md

  * `inline` tells the compiler to [inline a function and the lambdas passed to it at the call site](inline-functions.md).
  * `inner` allows referring to an outer class instance from a [nested class](nested-classes.md).
  * `internal` marks a declaration as [visible in the current module](visibility-modifiers.md).
- * `lateinit` allows initializing a [non-null property outside of a constructor](properties.md#late-initialized-properties-and-variables).
+ * `lateinit` allows initializing a [non-nullable property outside of a constructor](properties.md#late-initialized-properties-and-variables).
  * `noinline` turns off [inlining of a lambda passed to an inline function](inline-functions.md#noinline).
  * `open` allows [subclassing a class or overriding a member](classes.md#inheritance).
  * `operator` marks a function as [overloading an operator or implementing a convention](operator-overloading.md).